lgbouma/lgbouma.com/content/_index.md

 # Luke Bouma

-I am currently a doctoral student in Princeton's Department of Astrophysical Sciences.
+Welcome!
+I am a doctoral student in Princeton's Department of Astrophysical Sciences.

 Most of my graduate research is in exoplanetary and stellar astrophysics.
-My main research interests are in observing and understanding the formation, evolution, and long-term fates of planetary systems.
+My research interests are in observing and understanding the formation, evolution, and long-term fates of planetary systems.
 One way I pursue these goals is with the [transit method](https://arxiv.org/abs/1001.2010).